 - Court Record Removal Services

-Court records were made public for courthouse access, not so a private company with twenty years of SEO behind it could put them at the top of your name search.
+Court records were made public for courthouse access.
+A private company with twenty years of SEO behind it should not be able to put them at the top of your name search.
 That is the real issue with Justia.
 The case itself may be routine, but a high-ranking page makes it the first thing an employer or client sees.

 One detail people miss: Justia does not flag a dismissal any differently than a conviction.
 A case you won and a case you lost look the same to someone skimming results.
 That is why the de-indexing request matters, and why it helps to state the outcome plainly when you file it.

 Not every case goes that smoothly.
 When Justia has published a full appellate opinion, they often decline because the opinion is legal precedent.
-There we shift to suppression, building out the pages you do control until the Justia result falls off the first page.
+There we shift to suppression, building out the pages you do control until the Justia result falls further down in search.
 The record does not vanish, but it stops being the headline.